 Protection Tips:

-Make sure the subject and contents of suspicious emails are always verified before they are opened.
+Please ensure the subject and contents of suspicious emails are always verified before opening them.

-Ensure a firewall is used to prevent intruders from getting in.
+Could you make sure a firewall is used to prevent intruders from getting in?

 Scan your device after every two or so months with anti-malware programs.

-Overview: Fileless malware infects the memory of a device avoiding detection.
-Legitimate system tools are used to load malicious code, and hence traditional antivirus systems are ineffective.
+Overview: Fileless malware infects the memory of a device, avoiding detection.
+Legitimate system tools are used to load malicious code, so traditional antivirus systems are ineffective.

 How It Works: Fileless malware uses scripts, macros, or even remote access to gain entry into an organism.
-This is because the loss or leaving no filing on the hard disk makes it quite difficult for antivirus to perform.
+This is because the loss or absence of filing on the hard disk makes it quite difficult for antivirus software to perform.

 Notable Examples: PowerShell, Kovter, and Poweliks